sherkoo/sherkoo.github.io/pages/about.md

 permalink: /about/
 ---

-# My name is Stephen

-## A Lead Product Designer inspired by leading teams and collaborating with others to collectively deliver exceptional products with a deep understanding of design thinking, user centered design, data, research and business strategy.
+### A Lead Product Designer inspired by leading teams and collaborating with others to collectively deliver exceptional products with a deep understanding of design thinking, user centered design, data, research and business strategy.

 With a passion for creating intuitive and user-centered designs.
 I have 15+ years of experience in the industry, and have worked on a wide range of projects for clients in industries like esports, ecommerce, and service design.